 Dental injuries are the most common type of facial injury suffered in sports.
 Children are generally more prone to dental injuries.
 Mouth guards can be worn to protect the teeth and mouth in case of sudden, hard impact.

-A mouthguard, usually a flexible piece of plastic that fits into the mouth , usually to the upper teeth and should be worn during all recreational and athletic activities to protect the mouth and teeth from serious injury – especially activities where there is contact or potential contact with another person, piece of equipment, or the ground – or even to prevent the teeth being damaged against each other.
-In particular, mouthguards should be worn during the following sports:
+Mouth guards are coverings worn over teeth, and often used to protect teeth from injury from teeth grinding and during sports.
+It is an adaptable piece of plastic that fits in to the mouth area, usually to top of the teeth and should be worn during all athletic activities to safeguard the oral cavity and tooth from serious damage.
+It can be used during activities where there is contact or potential connection with another person, device, or the bottom – or to prevent the pearly whites being broken against one another.
+Mouth guards can be worn during following sports:

 Many recreational activities such as skateboarding and bicycling also pose a risk of injuring the mouth and teeth.
 Exercise caution during these activities.

 You may be familiar with the type of mouth guard that is formed by boiling and biting, but you may not know that by using “boil and bites” you’re only getting little or no real protection.
 That’s because “boil and bites” are formed using low temperatures and as you bite down, most of the material between your teeth is displaced which is where the cushioning is needed most.

 Only a proper custom created mouth guard can give you the protection your teeth needs.